 About Ascend Autism

-Along with our treatment programs, we provide a safe environment for children with high-functioning autism so that they feel secure and relaxed.
-When children with high-functioning autism are comfortable in their setting, they are free to achieve their treatment goals.
+Along with our therapy programs, we provide a safe environment for children with autism so that they feel secure and free to achieve their treatment goals.

-At Ascend Autism, we offer autism spectrum treatment programs for our students, including:
+At Ascend Autism, we offer ABA programs for our students, including:

 Find Out How Ascend Autism Can Help Your Child with High-Functioning Autism

 Our Ascend Autism team is ready to help children with high-functioning autism.
 We have treatment programs that are based on methods that are scientifically proven to be effective.

 Learn more about Ascend Autism and our track record of success for children with high-functioning autism.
 Contact us today by calling us or completing our secure online form for more information.